beyondlimits/FullScreenMario/README.md

 This is released under the <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution Non-Commercial Share-Alike</a> license.
 Full Screen Mario is meant to be both a proof of concept and an entertaining pasttime, not a source of income</a>.

 The whole project was originally hosted under www.fullscreenmario.com, but that site was taken down by Nintendo for copyright infringement.

+### Using Your Own Sprites

+Please do!
+Sprites are stored in /settings/sprites.js.
+They're compressed into a custom text-based format that's documented in /src/PixelRender/README.md: you'll want to read that to see how to make your own.